atharva-p/guides/gitGuide.md

 ### Adding a remote URL

-Add your remote, upstream and other urls using this command
+Add your origin, upstream and other remote urls using this command

 ```
 git remote add URL-name url
 ```

-### Check remote URL attached to a local repository
+### Check remote URLs attached to a local repository

 ```
 git remote -v